-Welcome to Oak Mountain, Alabama’s biggest state park.
+Welcome to Oak Mountain State Park, Alabama’s biggest state park.
 Here you’ll find almost 10,000 acres of beautiful landscapes filled with never-ending fun activities for the whole family.
 When this park first started out in 1927, it was only 940 acres, but it’s come a long way since then.
-There’s so much to do here and many of the activities are unlike any at other parks.
-If you’re a bit of a thrill seeker or just looking for some new excitement, you can join in on some water sports, BMX, and even archery.
-If your goal here is to relax, you can go play a round of golf, rent a kayak, or just hang out on the beach.
+There’s so much to do here, and many of the activities are unlike any you can find at other parks.
+If you’re a bit of a thrill-seeker or just looking for some new excitement, you can join in on some water sports, BMX, and even archery.
+If your goal here is to relax, you can play a round of golf, rent a kayak, or just hang out on the beach.

 The parking lots are pretty big in the park, but if you have any trouble finding a parking spot for your RV, there is also bus parking at the main office.
 Many find it more convenient to venture out into the park with their smaller car, so if you need a place to keep your RV, the park offers RV storage options for your convenience.

 The campground that you’ll find at Oak Mountain State Park has plenty of sites to choose from for you to park your RV.
 There are 27 RV sites that have water and 30-amp electric hookups, but no sewer connections.
 If you can’t live without having the sewer included though, there are 57 more RV sites that do have the full hookups that you’re looking for.